nbrisbois/Animator/resources/README.md

 the animation.

 Buttons function:
-* To stop/start the animation
+* To stop/start the animation ( 1 button )
-* To restart the animation
+* To restart the animation ( 1 button )
-* To adjust the animation's speed
+* To adjust the animation's speed ( 2 buttons )
+* To enable/disable looping the animation ( 1 button )

 Added two ActionListener to track information when the program runs:
 * TimeListener: a listener that checks the timer when the program runs.
 * ClickListener: a listener that checks any click events on the buttons.

+You run interactive mode by changing the view flag to 'interactive' when running Excellence.

 ### DrawingPannel
 A class to help the visual view to draw out each needed shape.